thuynguyentud/Solving-facility-location-decision-problem-using-Python-Gurobi/README.md

 The supply chain operates in two stages:
 1. **Inbound logistics**: shipping root beer barrels from plant(s) to DCs.
-2. **Outbound logistics**: local couriers deliver barrels from DCs to RDCs.
+2. **Outbound logistics**: Local couriers deliver barrels from DCs to RDCs.

 ---